Germany's COVID vaccine program gets revamp | DW | 26.04.2021

 After months of moving slowly, Germany's COVID vaccination program has picked up speed.
 Chancellor Angela Merkel and the 16 premiers of Germany's states are meeting on Monday to discuss the next steps.

-A month ago, the German government's pledge to vaccinate everyone who wanted by July seemed like an impossible fantasy.
+A month ago, the German government's pledge that everyone who wants a vaccine will get one by July seemed like an impossible fantasy.
 Barely a few hundred thousand people were receiving a dose each day, vaccine supply was in disarray and many people were not taking up appointments when invited.

-Now, the vaccine program seems to be running much more smoothly, with supply chains more certain and between 500,000 and 700,000 doses administered every day.
-Over 23% of the population have received their first dose and 7% have had two shots, around double the amount at the start of April.
+Now, the vaccine program seems to be running much more smoothly, with supply chains more reliable and between 500,000 and 700,000 doses administered every day.
+Over 23% of the population have received their first dose and 7% have had two shots, around double the number at the start of April.

 So when Health Minister Jens Spahn announced last week that everyone in Germany could be offered the vaccine by June, many saw the goal as feasible.

-One of the most contentious issues in Germany right now is whether the prioritization of certain groups should be removed.
+One of the most contentious issues in Germany right now is whether the prioritization of certain groups should be lifted.

 In late 2020, even before vaccines were available, Germany published a list of four priority groups:

-The first group includes all people over 80 and who work in high-risk professions mainly in the medical sector;
+The first group includes people over 80 and those who work in high-risk professions, mainly in the medical sector;

-The second group consists of people aged between 70 and 80 and younger people with a range of pre-existing medical conditions and contacts of high-risk people;
+The second group consists of people aged between 70 and 80, younger people with a range of pre-existing medical conditions, and those who have contact with high-risk people;

-While each German state is at different levels of progress, most of the country is currently injecting the second or third priority group — but there are still some people in the first group who have not taken up their appointments.
+While progress in Germany varies from state to state, most of the country is currently injecting the second or third priority group.

-Part of the issue with the prioritization plan in Germany is that some people who have been invited to be vaccinated are not making appointments.
-In the city-state of Berlin, for example, only around two-thirds of people who have been invited to get vaccinated have taken up the offer.
+But part of the problem with the prioritization plan in Germany is that some people who have been invited to be vaccinated are not responding.
+In the city-state of Berlin, for example, only around two-thirds of people who have been invited to schedule a vaccination appointment have taken up the offer.

-It is not compulsory to get a vaccine in Germany but according to most surveys up to 75% of the population say they will accept a vaccine if offered.
-This number has slowly risen since vaccine rollout began at the end of December.
+Even though it is not compulsory to get a vaccine in Germany, most surveys show that up to 75% of the population say they will accept a vaccine if offered one.
+This number has slowly risen since the vaccine rollout began at the end of December.

-But the German press has cited other reasons for sluggish vaccine take-up: among them, difficult or complicated booking procedures or overblown bureaucracy that requires a large amount of paperwork to be taken to the appointment at the vaccine centers.
+But the German press has cited other reasons for the sluggish vaccine take-up, including the difficult or complicated booking procedures and the excessive paperwork required ahead of appointments at the vaccine centers.

-Since the beginning of April, family doctors and doctors in big companies have also begun administering vaccines, which has sped up the procedure.
+Since the beginning of April, general practitioners and doctors in big companies have also begun administering vaccines, which has sped up the process.

-Most vaccines handed out in Germany are those produced by BioNTech-Pfizer, with a smaller proportion of Moderna and AstraZeneca vaccines available.
+Most of the vaccines administered in Germany are produced by BioNTech-Pfizer, with a smaller proportion of Moderna and AstraZeneca vaccines available.
 Negotiations for the purchase of other vaccines are underway.

-Ongoing controversy around the British-Swedish AstraZeneca vaccine has made many people insecure.
+Ongoing controversy around the British-Swedish AstraZeneca vaccine has made many people nervous.

-Vaccinations with AstraZeneca were briefly halted in Germany and several other EU countries in March when reports of blood clots among those vaccinated were first discovered, despite the European Medical Authority recommending that the benefits outweighed the risks.
+Use of the AstraZeneca vaccine was briefly halted in Germany and several other EU countries in March when reports of blood clots emerged, despite the European Medical Authority recommending that the benefits outweighed the risks.

-Currently, AstraZeneca is only recommended to those over the ages of 60 in Germany, although several states have urged adults of any age to make appointments with AstraZeneca after consultation to stop the doses potentially going to waste.
+Currently, AstraZeneca is only recommended to those over 60 in Germany, although several states have urged adults of any age to accept AstraZeneca, so long as they have consulted a doctor, to stop the doses potentially going to waste.

 But despite the statistically negligible health risks, AstraZeneca remains less popular in Germany.
 Chancellor Angela Merkel was vaccinated with AstraZeneca earlier in April, in what many saw as a publicity move to promote the vaccine's safety.